cedadev/cloudhands-ops/cloudhands/ops/doc/dev-schema.rst

 * Resources_
 * States_

-A change to application state is modelled as:
+Typically, a change to application state is modelled as:

 * linking an artifact with an actor
 * linking an artifact with a resource